 Information regarding events taking place is sent to parents regularly via the school newsletter and we are keen to meet parents during the Pace evening to discuss our common goal: your child’s success and well-being.

-Head of Year: Mr Taylor Student Support Officer: Mrs Bond
+Head of Year: Miss Davis Support Officer: Mrs Anderson

 Year 10 is a very important and significant year, as students have finalised their option courses.
 They are given the opportunity, through many exciting schemes and programmes, to gain skills and qualities that are valued by sixth form, colleges, universities and the workplace.